2025 February 15 to 24

 After our monkey forest visit, we’ll drive to Ubud to explore this vibrant town and its picturesque market.
 We will also make our way to the nearby village of Batuan, famed for its 1,000-year-old temple designed in a traditional Balinese style.
 Here we will learn how the locals worship.
 Our next stop is the village of Mas, internationally famed for its wood carving.
 In this artistic countryside, we will visit a gallery where we will have the opportunity to learn about this traditional art form.
 Later, we will return to our hotel for our included dinner.

 After our delicious breakfast, we will prepare for lunch with a special Payuk Bali Cooking Class.
 We’ll learn by doing (and then eating!), using fresh local ingredients as we hear stories and folklore about the markets and the history of cuisine in Bali.
 Depending on what’s freshest at the local market today, we’ll make our lunch with some combination of Bali’s most famous herbs and spices, likely to include Kaempferia galanga (galangal), shallots, garlic, turmeric, ginger, and Kaffir lime.
 Balinese 8-spice is made with white pepper, black pepper, coriander, cumin, clove, nutmeg, sesame seed, and candlenut.
 Other ingredients might include some palm sugar, fish paste, and basa gede (a spice paste).
-This afternoon and tonight, we relax and refresh ourselves again in our beautiful hotel, including a relaxing dinner.
+This evening we will enjoy a Kecak and Fire Dance, followed by dinner.

 After our breakfast this morning, our guide will escort us on an exploration of the beautiful Kehen Temple, nestled in the Bangli Regency’s foothills.
 Strategically located in the highlands, we’ll take in the beautiful views of the surrounding areas.
 The temple’s terraced landscape is decorated with stone statues representing colorful personae from the Indian epic, the Ramayana.
 The temple’s outer sanctum is home to a famous banyan tree (Jaba Pisan) known to be at least 400 years old, and you’ll marvel at the many shrines and courtyards here, dedicated to gods including Brahma, Shiva, and Vishnu.